bsmg/beat-saber-community-wiki/support.md

 * Reduce your total mod and song count.
 * Perform a clean reinstall of the game files.
 [Clean Installation](#clean-installation)
 * Low framerate can also be caused by something going wrong within your application data folder, to fix this refer to [Deleting The Beatsaber Folder Within Your App Data](#deleting-your-local-low-beatsaber-data)
+* CountersPlus' scorecounter is fairly expensive, consider turning it off
  >Note: Deleting the Appdata folder will also delete your local scores and statistics.
 {.is-warning}

+VR is very CPU intensive, especially if you add mods.
+If you're struggling to run the game with the mods you want, consider upgrading your hardware.
+Note that Beat Saber doesn't utilize the GPU very much as it's a fairly simple game visually.
 # 3. Common Questions
 ### 3.1 Blank Menu No Buttons
 If your main window in game is blank, your save file likely got corrupted.